 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-It has been over one year since President Ivan Duque Marquez became the leader of Colombia and Commander-in-Chief of the Armed Forces, and Colombia’s persistent problems continue to shape the new administration’s agenda: record-high coca production and public safety issues attributed to the ELN guerrilla group, criminal organizations (BACRIM), and the socio-economic problems from Venezuela.
+President Ivan Duque Marquez was elected President of Colombia and Commander-in-Chief of the Armed Forces on June 17, 2018, after defeating Gustavo Petro 54 percent to 42 percent.
+Colombia’s persistent problems continue to shape the new administration’s agenda: record-high coca production and public safety issues attributed to the guerrilla National Liberation Army (Spanish: Ejército de Liberación Nacional, ELN), criminal organizations (BACRIM), and the socio-economic problems from Venezuela.

 The Peace Agreement with FARC and Post Conflict